ruby/www.ruby-lang.org/en/news/_posts/2014-01-13-approved-maintenance-policy.md

 For context, you should read our recent policy changes for [semantic versioning](/en/news/2013/12/21/semantic-versioning-after-2-1-0).

-Given the previously mentioned versioning scheme, we aim to support the following policy:
+Given the previously mentioned versioning scheme, ruby-core aims to support the following policy:

   * `MINOR`: With "best effort" goal with at least 6 months and at best 3 years.
   * `TEENY`: Will be released approximately every 2-3 months

-We want to establish that ruby-core as a team is responsible for a proper End-of-Life for each `MINOR` version of Ruby.
+The ruby-core team is responsible for a proper End-of-Life for each `MINOR` version of Ruby.

 Our current format is to assign a maintainer for each `MINOR` series of Ruby.
 It's important to note that this person is not obligated to commit for the entire 3 year suggested maintenance period.